BunsDev/chainlink-vault-ERC4626/STIPS.md

   - **LnM**: These tokens are only minted on Ethereum Sepolia.
 On other testnet blockchains, the token representation is a wrapped/synthetic asset called clCCIP-LnM.
 When transferring these tokens from Ethereum Sepolia to another testnet, CCIP locks the CCIP-LnM tokens on the source chain and mints the wrapped representation clCCIP-LnM on the destination chain.
 Between non-Ethereum Sepolia chains, CCIP burns and mints the wrapped representation clCCIP-LnM.

 - **Open Question**:
-    - How will the swap on the destination chain trigger the CCIP message to update the accounting?
+    - How will the swap on the destination chain trigger the CCIP message to update the accounting? --
+      - Does a swap need to update anything?
+The whole purpose of accounting is to issue the right amount of shares, so if a new user deposits on the source chain after the above swap, the NAV of the vault will be calculated based on the post swap asset balances.
+    -

 - **Implementation Idea**:
     - If we can create our own CCIP BnM test tokens, we might not need to use a third-party bridge and can keep it all to onchain CL stack.